ali-20984/machinit/docs/aliases_and_functions.md

 If you maintain these files, please keep them well-commented and add new items to this doc.

+Note: The installer runs a pre-check for alias / function name collisions before applying dotfiles (`scripts/011_check_aliases_functions_conflicts.sh`).
+If collisions or duplicates are found the installer will abort unless `SKIP_ALIAS_CHECK=1` is set in your environment.

 ---

 ## Aliases (quick reference)